DisciplesofLove/Discord-Bot-20250210T141237Z-001/README.md

 - Production: Use `.env.production`

 Monitoring setup:
-- Configure Sentry DSN in `.env` for error tracking
+- Configure Sentry DSN in `.env` for decentralized error tracking
-- Set up Prometheus for metrics collection
+- Set up Prometheus for metrics collection across decentralized nodes
-- Use provided `scripts/monitor.sh` for basic health checks
+- Use provided `scripts/monitor.sh` for basic health checks of decentralized components

-## Infrastructure
+## Decentralized Infrastructure

-The project utilizes several infrastructure resources defined in deployment scripts:
+The project utilizes several decentralized infrastructure components:

-Lambda:
+- IPFS: Used for decentralized file storage and content addressing
+- OrbitDB: Provides a decentralized database built on top of IPFS
+- Ethereum: Smart contracts for DAO governance and token management
+- IOTA: Used for feeless transactions and data integrity
+- Akash Network: Decentralized compute resources for AI model training

+Key decentralized services:
+- `IPFSService`: Handles interaction with the IPFS network
+- `OrbitDBService`: Manages decentralized database operations
+- `BlockchainService`: Interacts with Ethereum and IOTA networks
-- `verifyDeployment`: Verifies the deployment of the Discord bot
+- `AkashService`: Manages deployment of training environments on Akash Network

-ECS:
-- `DiscordBotService`: Main ECS service running the Discord bot containers

-S3:
-- `BackupBucket`: Stores backups of the bot's data

-DynamoDB:
-- `CommandHistoryTable`: Stores command execution history for analytics

-CloudWatch:
-- `BotLogGroup`: Collects logs from the Discord bot containers

-IAM:
-- `BotExecutionRole`: IAM role for the bot's ECS tasks, granting necessary permissions
+By leveraging these decentralized technologies, the Discord bot achieves a high level of resilience, scalability, and censorship resistance.